 - Choreographer by Chris allows you to drag scripts into folders to create sequences of animations that can loop and trigger events.

-- Dialogue System with NPCs by Hani created for the CoreHaven game by ManticoreGames, this robust dialogue system will allow you to create dialogues with animations and attach them to NPCs.
+- Dialogue System with NPCs by Hani created for the CoreHaven game by ManticoreGames, this robust dialog system will allow you to create dialogs with animations and attach them to NPCs.
 Find the script called DialogsLibrary_Conversations to follow the format of the example conversation and build your own.

 The NPC AI Kit by standardcombo is the most downloaded Community Content template, and the most popular way of creating enemy NPCs which can spawn when players are nearby, pursue players across NavMesh areas defined by visible plains, and take and give damage in combat.

 - A related and equally useful tool is the NPC Costume Script by standardcombo, that allows you to create customized NPCs by attaching objects to their sockets.
 The chicken in Farmer's Market, for example, was actually made by connecting objects to the Raptor Animated Mesh.